 3.4 Example 3.
-If: (a) the seller is located in England & Wales but the obligor is located in another country; (b) the receivable is governed by the law of the obligor's country; (c) the seller sells the receivable to a purchaser located in a third country; (d) the seller and the purchaser choose the law of the obligor's country to govern the receivables purchase agreement; and (e) the sale complies with the requirements of the obligor's country, will a court in England & Wales recognise that sale as being effective against the seller and other third parties (such as creditors or insolvency administrators of the seller) without the need to comply with England & Wales' own sale requirements?
+If: (a) the seller is located in England & Wales but the obligor is located in another country; (b) the receivable is governed by the law of the obligor's country; (c) the seller sells the receivable to a purchaser located in a third country; (d) the seller and the purchaser located in a third country; (d) the seller and the purchaser choose the law of the obligor's country to govern the receivables purchase agreement; and (e) the sale complies with the requirements of the obligor's country, will a court in England & Wales recognise that sale as being effective against the seller and other third parties (such as creditors or insolvency administrators of the seller) without the need to comply with the sale requirements of the law of England & Wales?

 Under the Rome Convention and Rome I, the validity of a contract will be determined by reference to the governing law of that contract as chosen by the parties.
-In assessing the validity of the receivables purchase agreement, the English courts would apply the governing law of the receivables purchase agreement (in this case the law of the obligor's country) and as to perfection of the sale, the governing law of the receivables (in this case also the law of the obligor's country).
-However, as discussed in question 2.3 above, certain mandatory principles of England and Wales (such as mandatory principles of insolvency law in the seller's insolvency) would not be capable of disapplication by the parties' choice of a foreign law and the courts would not apply the parties' chosen law to the extent it conflicted with those mandatory principles, or was manifestly incompatible with public policy.
+In assessing the validity of the receivables purchase agreement, the English courts would apply the law of the receivables purchase agreement (in this case, the law of the obligor's country) and as to the perfection of the sale, the governing law of the receivables (in this case, also the law of the obligor's country).
+However, as discussed in question 2.3 above, certain mandatory principles of the law of England & Wales (such as mandatory principles of insolvency law in the seller's insolvency) would not be capable of disapplication by the parties' choice of a foreign law.
+Further, the courts would not apply the parties' choice of a foreign law to the extent it conflicted with those mandatory principles, or was manifestly incompatible with public policy.

 3.5 Example 4.
-If: (a) the obligor is located in England & Wales but the seller is located in another country; (b) the receivable is governed by the law of the seller's country; (c) the seller and the purchaser choose the law of the seller's country to govern the receivables purchase agreement; and (d) the sale complies with the requirements of the seller's country, will a court in England & Wales recognise that sale as being effective against the obligor and other third parties (such as creditors or insolvency administrators of the obligor) without the need to comply with England & Wales' own sale requirements?
+If: (a) the obligor is located in England & Wales but the seller is located in another country; (b) the receivable is governed by the law of the seller's country; (c) the seller and the purchaser choose the law of the seller's country to govern the receivables purchase agreement; and (d) the sale complies with the requirements of the seller's country, will a court in England & Wales recognise that sale as being effective against the obligor and other third parties (such as creditors or insolvency administrators of the obligor) without the need to comply with the sale requirements of the law of England & Wales?

 See questions 3.1 and 3.4 above.
-The English courts would recognise the sale as effective against the obligor to the extent that it complied with the requirements of the governing law of the receivables (in this case, the law of the seller's country).
+The English courts would recognise the sale as effective against the obligor as it complies with the requirements of the law governing the receivable (in this case the law of the seller's country).